VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 ## Data to analyze
 Let's talk about data used for anomaly detection in this tutorial.
-We are going to collect our own CPU usage data with node-exporter into the VictoriaMertics database.
+We are going to collect our own CPU usage data with node-exporter into the VictoriaMetrics database.

 On a Node exporters' metrics page, part of the output looks like this:
 ```